February Is Donate Life Month at CVMC

 The observation remembers those who’ve given the gift of life through organ and tissue donation and celebrates recipients living more healthfully as a result of that choice.
 Ongoing awareness campaigns through CVMC continue urging Vermonters to consider becoming donors.

-2017’s awareness efforts earned CVMC national recognition for promoting enrollment in state organ donor registries.
-CVMC was recently among a select group of hospitals earning bronze recognition for support of a campaign sponsored by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA).
+2018’s awareness efforts earned CVMC national recognition for promoting enrollment in state organ donor registries.
+CVMC was recently among a select group of hospitals earning silver recognition for support of a campaign sponsored by the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA).
 HRSA’s Workplace Partnership for Life Hospital Campaign added more than 400,000 donor enrollments nationwide.

 “There are more than 5,000 New Englanders waiting for life-saving transplants,” said Penny Lowery, RN, who leads CVMC’s organ donation awareness efforts.
 “Committing to be an organ donor is a generous decision that can save the lives of up to eight individuals, and even more if a donor can give corneas and tissue.
 By choosing to become a donor, you have the power to donate life.”